 February 19, Annually

 The Davidson Fellows Scholarship Program, established in 2001, recognizes exceptional students and supports them in the fulfillment of their potential.
 Each year, Fellows are awarded scholarships of $50,000, $25,000 or $10,000 and are recognized for their achievements at a special awards reception in Washington, D.C.
 The application categories are Science, Technology, Mathematics, Literature, [...]
 More

 East Asia and Pacific Summer Institutes for U.S. Graduate Students (EAPSI)

 The East Asia and Pacific Summer Institutes (EAPSI) provide U.S. graduate students in science and engineering: 1) first-hand research experiences in Australia, China, Japan, Korea, New Zealand, Singapore or Taiwan; 2) an introduction to the science, science policy, and scientific infrastructure of the respective location; and 3) an orientation to the society, culture and language.
 The primary [...]
 More

 Jesse B. Smith Memorial Scholarship

-The Jesse B. Smith Memorial Scholarship Review Committee is pleased to announce the availability of scholarships for deserving and qualified persons residing in Duval County, Florida.
-Scholarships of $1,000 are intended for the upcoming academic year and must be used for tuition expenses at any higher education institution located in Duval County, Florida, offering an undergraduate or graduate [...]
+The Jesse B. Smith Memorial Scholarship Review Committee is pleased to announce the availability of a scholarship for a deserving and qualified person residing in Duval County, Florida.
+A scholarship of $1,000 is intended for the upcoming academic year and must be used for tuition expenses at any higher education institution located in Duval County, Florida, offering an undergraduate or graduate [...]
 More

 Jim & Anna Hyonjoo Lint Scholarship